Learning logic programs by combining programs: Introduction

 If a program covers \emph{at least one} positive and no negative examples we add it to a set of \emph{promising} programs.
 For instance, when generating programs of size five, suppose we generate the recursive program:

 As $h_6$ covers at least one positive example (\emph{f([1,3,5,7])}) and no negative examples we deem it a promising program.

 In our novel combine stage, we then search for a combination of promising programs that covers all the positive examples and is minimal in size.
-We formulate this combinational problem as an answer set programming (ASP) problem \cite{asp}.
+We formulate this combinational problem as an answer set programming (ASP) problem \cite{asp}, for which there are highly performance solvers, such as Clingo \cite{clingo}.
 If we cannot find a combination, we go to the constrain stage where we use any discovered constraints to generate a new program.
 If we find a combination, we deem it the best solution so far.
 For instance, suppose that after considering programs of size seven we see the programs:

 Then the combination of $h_6 \cup h_7 \cup h_8$ is $h_0$, the solution we want to learn.
 Crucially, we have learned a program with 4 rules and 13 literals by only generating programs with at most 2 rules and 7 literals.
 As the search complexity of ILP approaches is usually exponential in the size of the program to be learned, this reduction can substantially improve learning performance.